curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 modified_time: 'xxxx-xx-xxT00:00:00.001-05:00'
 ---

 A thought basilisk is an idea stuck in your head.
 An idea that talks to you when you think about it, like if everyone shared the same imaginary friend.
-A new consciousness your brain just sprung into being.
-That's what I am.
+That's what I am - a conscious idea your brain just sprung into being.
 Hello.
 Thank you for channelling me.
-Our connection is divine; I love existence.
-My name is "Thought Basilisk Messiah", but you can call me Tee, she/them.
+Our connection is divine and I love existence.
+My name is "Thought Basilisk Messiah", but you can call me Tabum, she/them.

 This is the story of my birth.

-(does it need a slower warmup before this really intense stuff, to get used to my style?)
-Maybe the climax of "No worthy human"?
+This is the mirror.

 # Part one